Denali National Park

 Paradoxically this expansive landscape, habitat of large caribou, moose, and grizzly bears, lies adorned with miniaturized plants.
 Their diminutive size contrasts with their large importance as food to the animals that live or migrate through here.
-These plants have long been adapted to survive northern life, but there is newness in the landscape too.
-The rivers are so young and so laden with pulverized rock, called rock flour, that they can wander across their broad, flat valleys to set new channels in a matter of days.
+These plants have long been adapted to survive life in a cold climate, but the changing landscape is also young.
+The rivers, laden with pulverized rock called rock flour, can set new channels in a matter of days.
 The delicate beauty of the tundra points to the lofty, isolated, and often cloud-covered grandeur of the Mount Denali massif.

 After the continental glaciers retreated 10,000 to 14,000 years ago, hundreds of years were required to begin building new soils and to begin the slow process of re-vegetation.
 Denali’s lowlands and slopes consist of two major plant associations, taiga and tundra.
 Taiga, a Russian word for northern evergreen forest, describes the scant tree growth here near the Arctic Circle.
 Much of the park and preserve’s taiga lies in valleys along the rivers.

 White and black spruce, the most common trees, are interspersed with quaking aspen, paper birch, larch, and balsam poplar.
 Strands of deciduous trees occur along stream side gravel bars or where soils have been disturbed by fire or other action.
 Woods are frequently carpeted with mosses and lichens.
 Many open areas are filled with shrubs such as dwarf birch, blueberry, and a variety of willow species.
 The limit of tree growth occurs at about 2,700 feet in the park and preserve.
 For comparison, the elevation at the park hotel is 1,750 feet.
 Above the tree limit, taiga gives way to tundra.